ElMagdo/JavaCodes/JavaJavaJava/Task6/readme.md

     ∗∗∗∗∗∗∗∗∗
     ∗∗∗∗

-EXERCISE 6.28 Revise the application in the previous problem so that the bar charts are displayed vertically.
+***6.9*** Revise the application in the previous problem so that the bar charts are displayed vertically.
 For example, if the user inputs 5, 2, 3, and 4, the program should display
-

     ∗∗
-∗∗
-∗∗
-∗∗
+    ∗∗       **
-∗∗ ∗∗
+    ∗∗ ∗∗ ** **
     ∗∗ ∗∗ ∗∗ ∗∗
     ∗∗ ∗∗ ∗∗ ∗∗
-−−−−−−−−−−−−−

 EXERCISE 6.29 The Fibonacci sequence (named after the Italian mathematician Leonardo of Pisa, ca. 1200) consists of the numbers 0, 1, 1, 2, 3, 5, 8, 13, . . . in which
 each number (except for the first two) is the sum of the two preceding numbers.